NavpreetSamra/tiledesk-docs/docs/Web SDK.md

 * **themeForegroundColor**: allows you to change text and icons' color.
 Permitted values: Hex color codes, e.g. #425635 and RGB color codes, e.g. rgb(66,86,53)

+* **allowTranscriptDownload**: allows the user to download the chat transcript.
+The download button appears when the chat is closed by the operator.
+Permitter values: true, false.
+Default value: false

 ### Example 1.
 Widget with user fullname and email

 ```